mesoform/concierge-app-playbook/README.md

  to update just the submodules, run `ansible-playbook app.yml -t update_submodules`.

 ## Service discovery<a name="service-discovery"></a>
-Service discovery as a subject is beyond the scope of this documentation but if you're chosing to use this repository it's because you value it.
+Service discovery as a subject is beyond the scope of this documentation but if you're choosing to use this repository it's because you value it.
 What you also need to know is that we choose to use [active discovery](http://containersummit.io/articles/active-vs-passive-discovery) and chose to use [Consul](http://consul.io) to perform that function.
 We aren't opinionated about using Consul but currently this playbook is.
 Partly this is due to time writing